HH197/Portfolio/README.md

     - [K-means using gradient descent and Pytorch](https://colab.research.google.com/drive/1b52xfZOylYpG2hKJUS20r5P7ATe7BSaY?usp=sharing): In this Google Colab notebook, I implemented the K-means algorithm using gradient descent and Pytorch.

 - ### Challenges
-    - [Data Science Competition held by the Statistical Society of Canada.](https://drive.google.com/file/d/1BoANmS7GRmL9r90arduzFZ0pMUfsPbX6/view?usp=sharing): Assessment, Comparison, and Forecasting Internet Speed and Quality in Canadian Communities.
+    - [Data Science Competition (Statistical Society of Canada).](https://drive.google.com/file/d/1BoANmS7GRmL9r90arduzFZ0pMUfsPbX6/view?usp=sharing): **Assessment, Comparison, and Forecasting Internet Speed and Quality in Canadian Communities**
     I Led a team of 4 data scientists and uncovered the inconsistencies of internet development in Canadian communities using non-parametric tests.
 We predicted government’s progress toward high-speed internet using logistic regression with 91% accuracy.

 ## Core Competencies